 The action begins ten years after Descender ended.
 The landscape on planet after planet is unrecognisable, and not just because it’s in ruins from the great galactic war of the earlier series.
 Where that earlier conflict was mostly between humans and machines, there are now no machines to be seen.
 The world is ruled by a hideous witch known only as Mother, whose agents utter phrases reminiscent of The Handmaid’s Tale or 1984: ‘Mother loves you’, ‘Mother is always watching,’ and the like.

 Aligned against her, at the beginning, there is just a little girl named Mila and her father.
 We soon discover that the father is Andy, who was the human boy companion of Tim-21 the robot-boy hero of Descender.
 In a series of flashbacks we learn of Mila’s birth and the death by vampire bite of her mother – Effie, who had chosen to become part machine in the earlier series but was aligned with the forces of good.
-As the story unfolds, we learn that Mother draws her from the coven of her deceased female ancestors – including her own olde sister, whom she murdered.
+As the story unfolds, we learn that Mother draws her power from the coven of her deceased female ancestors – including her own older sister, whom she murdered.
 Tim-21’s robot dog Bandit, one of the dozens of charming characters from the earlier series, turns up with his backwards bark (‘Fra!
 Fra!’), and helps Mila and Andy get out of some very tight corners.
-And then there’s Telsa, former soldier with the now non-existent NGU (maybe not the good guys, but certainly better than Mother’s lot, currently the captain of a small vessel.
-The book ends with Andy wounded and bobbing abut in the ocean, and Telsa and her Amazonian first mate Helda reluctantly in charge of Mila and Bandit, pursued by Mother’s forces:
+And then there’s Telsa, former soldier with the now non-existent NGU (maybe not the good guys, but certainly better than Mother’s lot), currently the captain of a small vessel.
+The book ends with Andy wounded and bobbing about in the ocean, and Telsa and her Amazonian first mate Helda reluctantly in charge of Mila and Bandit, pursued by Mother’s forces:

 ‘Now what are we gonna do, Captain?’